skip to Main Content

 接(jiē)-pick someone up

-If you need to pick someone up, as in, from the airport, work or school perhaps (not at a bar!!) you also use 接(jiē).
-The structure is: 接(jiē) + someone.
+If you need to pick someone up from the airport, work, or school (not at a bar!), you can use 接 (jiē).
+The structure is:

-I have a hunch that this word is a word is lent from English. 皮卡(píkǎ) just sounds like “pickup”, doesn’t it?
-In China, few people drive a “pickup truck”, especially in cities.
-Chinese think the only reason you would drive a皮卡(píkǎ) is because your job is a truck driver.
+I suspect that the word 皮卡 (píkǎ) is borrowed from English.
+It sounds just like “pickup,” doesn’t it?
+In China, only a few people drive pickup trucks, especially in cities.
+Chinese people believe that the only reason someone would drive a 皮卡 (píkǎ) is if they work as a truck driver.

-So “I picked her up” IS NOT 我搭讪她 (Wǒ dāshàn tā).
-No, no, no. Wrong, wrong, wrong.
+So, “I picked her up” is NOT 我搭讪她 (Wǒ dāshàn tā).
+No, no, no.

-The right way to use it should be:
+The correct way to use it would be:

-He likes to pick up in the bars.
+He likes to pick up people at bars.

 He picked her up.